Morehead State Eagles men's basketball

-The Morehead State Eagles men's basketball team is the basketball team that represents Morehead State University in Morehead, Kentucky, United States.
-The school's team currently competes in the Ohio Valley Conference.
+The Morehead State Eagles are an NCAA Division I men's basketball team that represents Morehead State University in Morehead, Kentucky, United States.
+The school is a charter member of the Ohio Valley Conference and has competed in the OVC since its inception in 1948.
+Morehead State has appeared in the NCAA Division I men's basketball tournament nine times, most recently in 2024.